ad3ller/emonitor/README.rst

 emonitor
 ========

-A command-line program for reading, recording and plotting sensor data from serial devices.
+Read, record and plot sensor data from serial devices.

 Designed to work with generic serial devices.
 Includes example configuration for a Pfeiffer MaxiGauge vacuum pressure gauge reader and a Lakeshore Model-336 temperature controller.